scoconno/scoconno.github.io/metaphysics/index.md

 ## Modules

 Please refer to the syllabus for a weekly schedule of readings and assignments.
+Changes will be announaced through Blackboard.

 <ul>